How to Answer Security Questions the Right Way

 Think of it like securing your house.
 A good lock on the door is the password.
 A security question is like hiding a key under the mat; it's better than nothing, but a clever person might find it.
 Modern authentication is like adding a deadbolt and a security camera.
 It creates multiple barriers that are much harder to bypass.
 For businesses handling sensitive client information in RFPs and vendor questionnaires, this level of security isn't just a nice-to-have.
 It's essential for building trust and protecting valuable data.
 Let’s look at a few of the most effective methods available.

-Why Multi-Factor Authentication (MFA) is a Must
+Why You Need Multi-Factor Authentication (MFA)

 Multi-factor authentication, or MFA, is one of the single best steps you can take to secure an account.
 It works by requiring two or more different ways to prove your identity before granting you access.
 Instead of just entering a password, you might also need to enter a temporary code sent to your phone or approve a push notification.
 This simple extra step makes it exponentially harder for an unauthorized person to access your account.